backdrop-contrib/tinymce/README.md

 ### Why another WYSIWYG editor?

 Because CKEditor might eventually not be the ideal solution for your site, especially beginning with its version 5.
+This integration module is supposed to be a drop-in replacement for core's CKEditor module.

 ## Installation